Putin signs ban on U.S. adoptions of Russian children

 The restrictions on adoptions and non-profit groups were added to the legislation later, going beyond a tit-for-tat move and escalating a dispute with Washington at a time when ties are already strained by issues such as the Syrian crisis.

-U.S.-based human rights organisation Freedom House called the law an "attack against one of the most vulnerable groups in the Russian society."
+U.S.-based human rights organization Freedom House called the law an "attack against one of the most vulnerable groups in the Russian society."

 The adoption ban may further tarnish Putin's international standing at a time when the former KGB officer is under scrutiny over what critics say is a crackdown on dissent since he returned to the Kremlin for a third term in May.